godatadriven/asekuro/README.md

 ![](notebook-img.png)

 The main goal is to have a commandline app that can be used in githooks.
-The main feature we wanted in this app is that we had a nice way to:
+The main features we wanted in this app is that we had a nice way to:

 1. Clear notebook cells
 2. Be able to confirm that the notebook can run without errors.
 3. Be able to deal with solutions via `%load` magic.
-4. Be able to automatically add a copyright notice and a logo at the top.

 # Quick-Start

-Installation currently needs to occur via git.
+Installation can be done via pip.

 ```
 > pip install asekuro
 ```

-Note that we only support python 3.
+Note that we only support python>=3.6.

 # Usage